JMGErie/Module-24-Final-Capstone-Project/README.md

 The XGBoost model achieved the following results:
 - XGBoost Mean Squared Error for Yield Strength: 18539.889298940114
+- Percentage of Yield Strength Predictions within 10% of Actual Value: 96.47%
+- Based on the SHAP plot, Titanium (ti), carbon (c), and aluminum (al) appear to be the most important features, as they have the widest distributions and the highest SHAP values.
+Their values tend to increase the predicted yield strength, while low values tend to decrease it.
+- the 3 most important features were ti: 0.469, mn: 0.149, and al: 0.054
-- Percentage of Yield Strength Predictions within 10% of Actual Value: 96.47% The XGBoost model performed on par with the Random Forest Regressor in predicting the yield strength of steel accurately.
+The XGBoost model performed on par with the Random Forest Regressor in predicting the yield strength of steel accurately.

 #### Support Vector Regression